03-06-2024

 Facial Hair

-Facial hair may reduce the sealed fit of a mask to the face.
-This includes short stubble as well as beards.
+Facial hair, including short stubble and beards, may reduce the sealed fit of a mask to the face.
 Clean-shaven skin will benefit from a closer fit.

 If facial hair is a personal or religious choice, there are options for RPE which can be beneficial, such as full face covers which don't rely on a sealed fit to the face and instead will involve neck seals.